 A training needs analysis is the place to start for every type of employee training.
 This provides you with a good understanding of what employees already know as well as areas for improvement.

 Diving in without this means employees may be hearing what they already know (and tuning out everything else).
-Additionally, this can triage the most important aspect of your healthcare cyber security training to start with the most vulnerable areas.
+Additionally, this can triage the most important aspect of your healthcare cyber security training to start with your most vulnerable areas.

 Bring along the top brass